rzhang19/domino_game/README.md

 We used the same format for classes and functions.

 ### Notes
 We were using Unity Collab, but stopped halfway through because there were some problems.
+All source control is now done completely in this Github repository.

+### Set up
+To set up your environment using Unity, download Unity.
+We are working on Version 2018.2.14f1.

+Download the ZIP folder and unzip.
+When opening up Unity, you'll see your current projects.
+To find this project, click on the "Open" button in the upper right.
+Navigate to the location where you unzipped your files, and click on the folder "domino_game-master".
+Do not go into the folder, just click the fodler and click "Select Folder".
+The project should now open.